 This varies upon individual circumstances.
 Generally, assets do not count as income.
 However, income from assets does matter.
 If you are earning interest of over $5,000 from your assets, then it does count as income.

-No. Portsmouth Housing Authority does not provide emergency housing.
-All new housing applicants are taken from the wait list based upon the date they applied and whether they are veterans, elderly (62+ years old), people with disabilities, elderly people with disabilities, people who are employed, and/or residents of Portsmouth.
+Portsmouth Housing Authority does not provide emergency housing.
+All new housing applicants are taken from the Wait List based upon the date they applied and if they are veterans, elderly (62+ years old), people with disabilities, elderly people with disabilities, people who are employed, and/or residents of Portsmouth.

 All applicants are subject to a criminal background check and may be asked to provide additional details.
 Portsmouth Housing considers criminal history very seriously when making admissions decisions.
 Applicants with a criminal record who are not truthful about their record will be rejected and could face penalties for perjury.
 If an applicant is denied housing assistance because of their criminal background or any other reason, he/she has an opportunity to appeal the decision to the Portsmouth Housing Authority.